-The Russell House helps victims of domestic and sexual violence by providing a safe place and services that repair and rebuild lives.
+The Russell House, located in Rolla Missouri, helps victims of domestic and sexual violence by providing a safe place and services that repair and rebuild lives.

 It was founded over twenty years ago when a local physician, Dr. Russell, saw the need.
 In the beginning, they didn’t even have a house, property to put a house on, or the funds to help even one battered woman.
 They just saw this incredible need and acted on it.
 The first “Russell House” was donated to them and had to be moved across town on a flat-bed truck to a small piece of donated land.
 The Executive Director shared with us the story of the move and how they spent days patching the cracked stucco on that small house.
 From that point until now, The Russell House has grown into a facility with over seventy beds.

 During 2011, The Russell House sheltered 117 adults and 89 children, provided advocacy and outreach services to close to 800 adults, held over 380 prevention presentations seen by over 7,500 students, and responded to over 950 domestic or sexual violence calls.

 None of this could have happened without the support of their donors, volunteers, and their passionate staff and board.
 Please help them continue to provide these critical services that save lives and to prevent violence for generations to come.

 Russell House is a non-profit organization that provides services to victims of violence and their children.
 They support the principle that all individuals have a right to a life free of abuse and sexual assault.
 They seek to break the cycle of violence through increasing public awareness of the problem of domestic violence and sexual assault, acting as advocates for victims, coordinating existing resources for the benefit of survivors and providing a safe environment for survivors.

 Quotes form survivors who stayed at the Russell House